lidofinance/docs/docs/contracts/lido.md

 ### receiveELRewards()

-A payable function for execution layer rewards, can be called only by the [`LidoExecutionLayerRewardsVault`](./lido-execution-layer-rewards-vault.md) contract
+A payable function for execution layer rewards, can be called only by the [`LidoExecutionLayerRewardsVault`](./lido-execution-layer-rewards-vault.md) contract.

 ```sol
 function receiveELRewards() payable